-When creating your plan, carefully consider your current state, the data-integrity ‘status’ of existing systems, as well as the scope of your data integrity effort.
-Lack of clarity in these areas commonly leads to problems.
+When creating your plan, carefully consider your current state.
+Assess the compliance status of your existing systems as well as the scope of your company’s data integrity efforts.
+Lack of clarity in any area of the organization commonly leads to data integrity issues.

 Regulators rarely prescribe technologies or strategies for achieving compliance.
 The “how” is usually left up to the individual companies.
 The systems companies put in place for record and data management are simply their own approach or a strategy for ensuring data quality.
 Retrofitting data management controls into an existing GxP quality management system is difficult, especially with a paper-based system where data is unstructured and stored in files and bankers boxes.
 This scenario is a recipe for lost files, inaccurate or incomplete data sets, and a plethora of data integrity violations.

 Your product needs to comply with the regulatory standards for quality before it can go on the market - data integrity is an essential component for compliance.
 With so many opportunities for data integrity lapses, companies that digitize their QMS and data management processes are able to gain tighter control of data oversight.